UnownPlain/anthelion/CONTRIBUTING.md

 ## Choosing a strategy

 Choose the most specific strategy that fits the upstream source.
-Prefer a JSON shard even when its configuration is slightly longer than a script.
-When multiple strategies can work, prefer them in this order:
+Prefer a JSON shard when it can discover the version directly, even when its configuration is slightly longer than a script.
+If version discovery needs custom requests or parsing, prefer a script shard over combining `static` with `state`.
+When multiple approaches can work, prefer them in this order:

 1. `appinstaller`, `electron-builder`, `tauri`, `todesktop`, `ms-download-center`, `json`, `yaml`, or `xml`
 2. `github-release`